Log in to your account

 Yogyakarta, Indonesia

 This 9th-century Hindu temple was buried under volcanic ash for several centuries before being rediscovered.
-The Sambisari temple now reveals finely carved sculptures and detailed reliefs that reflect the craftsmanship of the period.
-Archaeological excavations have uncovered this remarkably preserved religious structure, protected by a layer of volcanic sediments.
+The Sambisari Temple now reveals finely carved sculptures and detailed reliefs that reflect the craftsmanship of its era.
+Archaeological excavations have uncovered this well-preserved religious structure, protected by a layer of volcanic sediments.
+As part of Java's temple heritage, Sambisari Temple demonstrates the spiritual traditions and skilled artistry that characterize the island's religious architecture.

 Sukuh Temple